Europe

 The vineyards of Lavaux enjoy a gorgeous location, with Lake Geneva views never far from sight.
 (Photo: Getty Images)

-Cheese and chocolate are just for starters.
-Up and down Switzerland, restaurants and cafes are putting creative riffs on lovingly sourced farm-to-fork ingredients that sing boldly of the seasons.
+Cheese and chocolate are just the start.
+Up and down Switzerland, restaurants and cafés are putting creative riffs on lovingly sourced farm-to-fork ingredients that sing boldly of the seasons.

-Spilling over into France, Lake Geneva is where the country really dips its toes into gourmet waters.
-Here there’s abundant produce on the doorstep, vines producing outstanding small-batch wines, and al fresco fine dining with the first summer rays.
-Some of the world’s most inventive chefs unleash their culinary fantasies here, often with a pinch of French finesse.
+Spilling into France, Lake Geneva is where the country really dips its toes into gourmet waters.
+Here there’s abundant produce, vines producing outstanding small-batch wines, and alfresco fine dining with the first summer rays.
+Some of the world’s most inventive chefs create culinary marvels here, often with a pinch of French finesse.

-Geneva delivers perfection on a plate, too, with its own little galaxy of Michelin-starred restaurants.
-An opulent 19th-century palais with a whisper of 21st-century simplicity, The Ritz-Carlton Hotel de la Paix, Geneva is home to Dans Le Noir, where visually impaired waters bring imaginative surprise menus to the table in total darkness.
+This region abounds with award-winning restaurants.
+An opulent 19th-century palais with a whisper of 21st-century simplicity, The Ritz-Carlton Hotel de la Paix, Geneva is home to MICHELIN-recognized Fiskebar, with stunning views of the lake and modern, seasonal, locally sourced fare.

-On the Avenue des Alpes in Montreux, belle-époque Grand Hotel Suisse Majestic, Autograph Collection offers sleekly designed rooms and a terrace with ravishing lake and Alp views for an expertly mixed cocktail.
+On the Avenue des Alpes in Montreux, the Belle-Époque Grand Hotel Suisse Majestic, Autograph Collection offers sleekly designed rooms and a terrace bar with ravishing Lake Geneva and Alp views for an expertly mixed cocktail.

 If You Like That, You’ll Love This

-Offering lake and Alp panoramas, the steeply terraced, UNESCO World Heritage vineyards of Lavaux are heavenly in summer.
-Combine the experience with the trail that runs from St-Saphorin to Lutry, twisting through the vines as it goes.
+Offering lake and alpine panoramas, the steeply terraced, UNESCO World Heritage vineyards of Lavaux are heavenly in the summer.
+Combine the experience with a stroll on the trail that runs from St-Saphorin to Lutry, twisting through the vines as it goes.

-Pause at cellars for dégustations (tastings) of flinty Chasselas white wines and stop at a rustic auberge for seasonally presented dishes featuring perche (perch) fresh from the lake.
+Pause at cellars for degustations of flinty Chasselas white wines and stop for seasonally presented dishes featuring perche (perch) fresh from the lake.

 A Waterside Adventure: Romance by Lake Lucerne